Fact Sheet:

 Facility fees create unnecessary barriers to people accessing essential care and put stress on patients just trying to make ends meet, compounding existing issues:

-• Hundreds of thousands of Oregonians across the state are currently struggling with medical debt, primarily due to unexpected and out of pocket fees.
+• Hundreds of thousands of Oregonians across the state are currently struggling with medical debt, often as a result of unexpected fees that have to be paid out of pocket.

 • 83% of Oregonians say they are worried about being able to afford healthcare in the future.